Smooth and inspiring, this Mandarin Orange Liqueur is a fantastic choice as a digestif for the Christmas dinner, when mandarins are in season.

-- Strain the rum with a clean cloth, discard the peels and set the rum aside.
+- Straining: Strain the rum with a clean cloth, discard the peels and set the rum aside.

-- Mix the water and the sugar and boil over low heat until only a third of the liquid is left.
-Cool down to room temperature.
+- Mixing: Mix 1 cup of water and the sugar and boil over low heat until only a third of the liquid is left.
+Cool to room temperature.
 Mix the syrup with the rum.